Sort by:

 When ready to plant you'll place your clipping in a pot with dirt.
 You'll want to make sure that the soil stays extra moist for several days to help it acclimatize to its new environment.
 Congratulations!
 You have a new plant baby.

-Scientific Name: Justicia Brandegeeana
+Scientific Name: Scindapsus Pictus

-Growth: Can grow to 4 feet tall
+Growth: Can grow 4-10 feet long

 Care: Easy